Read time: 7 minutes

 Results of a study of 507 subjects.
 Published in Diabetes Care 31:1473-1478, 2008.

 It should be noted that this formula was meant to provide an estimated average glucose based off a lab-calculated A1C.
 It wasn’t created to work in reverse by providing an estimated A1C based off average glucose readings from periodic at-home blood sugar checks.
 As previously stated, the average blood sugar on your glucose meter likely doesn’t accurately reflect your true, 24-hour average blood sugar.
+This is why you might have a normal A1C, but high fasting glucose.

 3. Hemoglobin and red blood cell characteristics can vary from person to person.